Updated on June 20, 2021

 I should say that it was really easier (despite just a little bit) to follow the ridge.
 Unfortunately, since there’s no marked trail, it was easy for one to get loss and I did, after 30 minutes into descent.
 So I spent the next hour finding balance while rock hopping, just like my ascent.

 After that, it was a worry-free descent back to the parking lot.
-Finally, I got the mood (and soft lighting at dusk) to appreciate the beauty of some flowers along the trail.
+After a grueling summitting, finally, I got the mood (and soft lighting at dusk) to appreciate the beauty of some flowers along the trail.